hossamzee/geoqassim/readme.md

 - Check form with the attribute files, they maybe do not need it.
 - Fix the URL to the admin homepage.
 - Do the searching and indexing.
+- Consider doing some styling, specially, with photos_show page.
+- Update the main album photo, in a good way of course.

 ## DONE: